Effective dust growth in laminar circumplanetary discs with magnetic wind-driven accretion: Acknowledgements

 \section{Acknowledgements}

 We thank the anonymous reviewer for the very constructive comments.
+We thank Xuening Bai for providing us with an improved version of the \texttt{Athena} code.
 We also thank Satoshi Okuzumi and Ryuki Hyodo for the valuable discussion.
-This work has been carried out within the framework of the National Centre of Competence in Research PlanetS supported by the Swiss National Science Foundation under grants 51NF40\_182901 and 51NF40\_205606.
-Y.S. acknowledges the financial support of the SNSF.
-Y.S. also acknowledges the support of the Swiss National Fund under grant 200020\_172746.
+Parts of this work have been carried out within the framework of the National Centre of Competence in Research PlanetS supported by the Swiss National Science Foundation under grants 51NF40\_182901 and 51NF40\_205606.
+Y.S. also acknowledges the financial support of the Swiss National Science Foundation under grant 200020\_172746.
 This work was supported by JSPS KAKENHI Grant Numbers JP16J09590, JP17J10129, JP18H05222, JP21J00086, and JP22K14081.
 The MHD simulations were carried out on Cray XC50 at Center for Computational Astrophysics, National Astronomical Observatory of Japan.